 - Keeping the dedicated area of the RCOG website up to date

 - The Committees should meet at least 3 times a year.
-Minutes of the meetings should be taken by the Secretary and forwarded to the Secretary of the Global Health Board at the College within 2 weeks of the meeting.
 Attendance at meetings may be in person or via teleconference.

 - The Committee should conduct its business in a manner determined by the majority view of the Committee and decisions will be taken where necessary by the majority of votes, the Chair to have a casting vote.